Isaacdelly/Plutus/database/README.md

 ### How Can I Verify This Information?

 Before running the program, remove the hashtag on <a href="https://github.com/Isaacdelly/p/blob/master/plutus.py#L100">Line 100</a>.
-This will print and verify the information on this page.
+This will print the represented object and verify the information on this page.